yigithankarabulut/simplemedia/README.md

 DELETE  /likes/delete
 GET     /likes/getall
 ```
+#### Using Postman Collection:
+A Postman collection has been included for convenient API testing.
+Import the collection to explore and interact with the API endpoints.

 #### Additional Information:
 The PostgreSQL database data is persisted in the /home/postgres-data directory on your host machine.